eamena-project/eamena-arches-dev/projects/cairo/README.md

-# Cairo's city of the Dead project ➡️ EAMENA DB
+# Cairo project
+> Unknown Heritage in the 'City of the Dead', DOCUMENTATION OF THE UNREGISTERED HERITAGE OF THE EASTERN CEMETERY IN CAIRO

+# Aims

+Uploading an existing database into EAMENA v4

+# Datatypes

 Two kinds of data: